Everyone has their marketing pet peeve. Mine is companies that reward new customers acquisition instead of repeat buyers.

 Consider how you currently engage when customers buy for the first time, and determine the value of a long-term customer vs. a one-time buyer.
 Not sure?

-First, discover what gets in the way of growth by taking our assessment.
-Then ask yourself what else you could be doing to inspire customers to make their second purchase.
+First, discover what gets in the way of growth.
+A quick conversation with our team at Alignmint will decode your best next steps to inspire customers to make their second purchase.

 NOTE: The company I used is not the one shown in the picture.